usabilla/usabilla-u4a-ios-swift-sdk/Migration Guide.md

 - Target specific App(s), it is possible to target a campaign to more than one app (e.g. iOS Production App, iOS Beta App)
 - Target a specific event (e.g. purchase complete)
-- Target the frequency of that event occuring (e.g. 3 times)
+- Target the frequency of that event occurring (e.g. 3 times)
-- Specify the percentage of users for which the campaign should be triggered (e.g. 10%)
+- Specify the percentage of users for whom the campaign should be triggered (e.g. 10%)

 Note: A campaign will never be triggered for the same user more than once.